pu2clr/Si4825_RADIO_HACK/README.md

 ***Note: Changing the state of this switch does not immediately alter the configuration from Wide to Narrow (or vice-versa).
 For the change to take effect, the Si4825 must be reset or power-cycled.***

+#### More About Pin 1 (LNA_EN)

+Under normal conditions, this pin remains in a high state (+Vcc) when the selected band is Shortwave.
+This behavior can be utilized for purposes beyond what has been previously discussed (activating a signal amplifier or switching between Narrow and Wide band).
+A simple function for this pin could be to light up an LED, indicating to the user that the radio is operating in Shortwave mode.
+Another possible use is to activate a bandpass filter for Shortwave.

 #### Band Allocation Plan for a hypothetical 12-Position Band Selector example